SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-powerbi.md

 Alternatively, you can create a service principal application following the section *Creating an Azure AD app in the Microsoft Azure portal* on the Microsoft website [(https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal)](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal).

-Additionally, you need to add a client secret for the service principal application.
+Additionally, you must add a client secret for the service principal application.
 You can do that via the [Azure portal](https://portal.azure.com/).
 Search for **App registrations**, select your application by its name under **All applications**, and click the link next to the **Client credentials** entry on the **Overview** page of the application.

 Next you can define a workspace to organize your reports.
 By adding the service principal application as a member or admin to the workspace, it can access the reports of the workspace.
 Go to the [Microsoft Power BI website](https://app.powerbi.com) and conduct the following steps to grant the permissions: